 Phillips & Sellers Attorneys at Law

 Petitioning for guardianship of an adult or minor can be stressful with high emotions.
-With over 22 years of experience serving Columbus, Ga and the surrounding area, the attorneys at Phillips & Sellers will guide you through this judicial process and other family law matters.
+With over 22 years of experience serving Columbus, Ga and the surrounding area, the attorneys at Phillips & Sellers, the best child custody lawyers near me, will guide you through this judicial process and other family law matters.

 Contact us if you have more questions and to schedule your initial consultation.